ydb-platform/ydb/ydb/docs/en/core/reference/observability/tracing/setup.md

 #### Description

-Uploader is a cluster node component responsible for sending spans to the collector.
+The uploader is a component of a cluster node responsible for sending spans to the collector.
 To avoid overloading the span collector, the uploader will not send more than `max_exported_spans_per_second` spans per second on average.

 To optimize performance and reduce the number of requests, the uploader sends spans in batches.
 Each batch contains no more than `max_spans_in_batch` spans with a total serialized size of no more than `max_bytes_in_batch` bytes.
 Each batch accumulates for no more than `max_batch_accumulation_milliseconds` milliseconds.
 Batches can be sent in parallel, and the maximum number of concurrently sent batches is controlled by the `max_export_requests_inflight` parameter.
 If more than `span_export_timeout_seconds` seconds have passed since a span was received by the uploader, the uploader may discard it in favor of sending newer spans.